uchen-ml/uchenml.tech/src/content/post/test-driven.md

 ### Problem Statement

-Implement a WebSocket server that will run inside of a Node.Js process and will allow developer tools (such as IDEs, debuggers or profilers) to connect and obtain insights into the running process.
-The exposed protocol is compatible with the Chrome DevTools protocol to join the two ecosystems.
+Transition Node.js to use a new V8 debugging API and expose a WebSocket endpoint compatible with the Chrome DevTools protocol.
+Ensure smooth ecosystem transition and provide tools vendors with a clear migration path.

 ### Challenges